Ahmed1Osman/nlp-repo/README.md

 ### 1. Sentiment Analysis on Social Media Data 🌟
 *Description*: Analyze tweets to classify sentiment as positive, negative, or neutral.

-### 2. Named Entity Recognition with BERT 🤖
+### 2. Fake News 🌟
-*Description*: Use BERT to identify and classify entities in text.
+*Description*: Model designed to detect and classify fake news articles using natural language processing techniques and machine learning algorithms.

-### 3. Text Generation using GPT-2 ✨
+### 3. ----------
-*Description*: Generate text using GPT-2.

-### 4. Text Classification with CNNs 🏆
+### 4. -------
-*Description*: Classify text using Convolutional Neural Networks.

 ### 5. Grammar Correction with BART ✍️
 *Description*: Correct grammatical errors in text using BART.